s0b01ev/phrase_counter/README.md

 ## Performance

 2 algorithms were considered:
-- consequent:  \_parse.go - datasources processed consequently
+- consequent: parse.go - datasources processed consequently
 - concurent: parse-conc.go  - datasources processed concurently, then results merged

-On small amounts of data both algorithms give similar performance, but with data amount growing (10 Moby Dicks :)), concurent option gives betetr performance.
+Serial algorithm is more efficient on large volumes ( ~1000 Moby Dicks).
+Intermediate results merging takes more than a half of total run time.

 ## TODO (what to improve)